aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-feb-2014-.md

 done
 </code></pre>
 <p>Here, the analysis would not see that the increment on !x and i would
-be linked (that&rsquo;s one of the aproximations we do to make the computation doable).
+be linked (that’s one of the aproximations we do to make the computation doable).
 So, the analyzer does not loop ten times, but again 2^62 times: we do not want that to happen.</p>
-<p>The good news now: we can say to the analyzer &ldquo;every time you go
+<p>The good news now: we can say to the analyzer “every time you go
-through a loop, check what integers you incremented, and suppose you&rsquo;ll increment them again and again until you can&rsquo;t&rdquo;.
+through a loop, check what integers you incremented, and suppose you’ll increment them again and again until you can’t”.
 This way we only go twice through our for-loop: first to discover it, then to propagate the widening approximation.</p>
-<p>Of course this is not that simple, and we&rsquo;ll often loose information
+<p>Of course this is not that simple, and we’ll often loose information
 by doing only two iterations.
-But in most cases, we don&rsquo;t need it or we can get it in a quicker way than iterating billions of times through a small loop.</p>
+But in most cases, we don’t need it or we can get it in a quicker way than iterating billions of times through a small loop.</p>
-<p>Hopefully, we&rsquo;ll soon be able to analyze any simple program that uses only <code>Pervasives</code> and the basic language features, but <code>for</code> and <code>while</code> loops are already a good starting point !</p>
+<p>Hopefully, we’ll soon be able to analyze any simple program that uses only <code>Pervasives</code> and the basic language features, but <code>for</code> and <code>while</code> loops are already a good starting point !</p>
 <h4>SPARK 2014: a Use-Case of Alt-Ergo</h4>
 <p>The SPARK toolset, developped by the <a href="https://www.adacore.com/">AdaCore</a>
 company, targets the verification of programs written in the SPARK